jrparente/jrparente/README.md

 ## What I'm up to 🔭

-- 👩‍💻 **Currently working on**: Building a full-stack portfolio and blog website for a client, using React, Node.js, and MongoDB
+- 👩‍💻 **Currently working on**: Finishing the FrontEnd Developer Career Path from Scrimba and revamping my personal projects that have been on hold for a while.

-- 📚 **Currently learning**: React and Node.js, as well as exploring different design patterns and best practices.
+- 📚 **Currently learning**: Applying the concepts I've learned in my FrontEnd Developer Career Path course to real-world projects.
+Deepening my understanding of design patterns and best practices.

-- 🤝 **Looking to collaborate on**: Open-source projects that align with my interests and allow me to contribute to the community.
+- 🤝 **Looking to collaborate on**: Open-source projects that help me grow as a developer and contribute positively to the community.

-- 🌟 **Goals for 2023**: Build and launch a web application that makes a positive impact and continue to improve my skills and knowledge as a full stack developer.
+- 🌟 **Goals for 2023**: Re-launch my web applications with improved functionality and modern design.
+Continue to improve my skills and knowledge as a full-stack developer.

 ## Current Projects 🚀

 These are projects that I'm constantly working on and trying to improve, which were designed and coded by me, without the help of any tutorials or courses:

-- Client Project: Creating a blog and portfolio website for a client, to display a portfolio, services and share insights in her industry.

 - Personal Project: Developing a digital media brand which empowers women to make informed decisions about their well-being and financial stability, through articles, online courses, and a newsletter.

-- Personal Project: [joanaramosparente.pt](https://github.com/jrparente/joanaramosparente) - I'm rebuilding my portfolio to modernize and simplify the code structure with React
+- Personal Project: [joanaramosparente.pt](https://github.com/jrparente/joanaramosparente) - Working on revamping my portfolio with a modern and clean design using React.

-- Personal Project: [Simple Dinner Generator](https://github.com/jrparente/app-simple-dinners) - I am working on an app that will help me generate simple dinner ideas for the week ahead, and get me a shopping list for the those dinners.
+- Personal Project: [Simple Dinner Generator](https://github.com/jrparente/app-simple-dinners) - An application to generate simple dinner ideas and shopping lists for the week ahead.

 ## Get in touch 📫